 Charity at holiday time means more than just putting your change into the traditional red buckets at the entrances to big-box stores.
-Needs at the holidays are even more pressing on families, with cold weather approaching and stress over whether they can provide any sort of meaningful holiday for their loved ones.
+Needs at the holidays are even more pressing on families, with cold weather threatening coupled with stress over whether they can provide any sort of meaningful holiday for their loved ones.

 While traditional holiday charities such as the Salvation Army are fine places to contribute your charitable income, there are other options for giving your money…and your time.
 In some cases, the time is even more precious than the money.

 - Pantries/Food Drives – Thanksgiving and Christmas puts tremendous stress on food pantries.
 They are often pushed to the edge of their resources.
 Consider donating cash as well as food items so the pantry can purchase holiday-specific items such as Thanksgiving turkeys.

 - Soup Kitchens – Donations of cash, food, time, or all three are welcome at the holidays.
 Soup kitchens generally serve overflow crowds at Thanksgiving and Christmas, and they may need help with not only cooking and serving, but also with cleanup, seating and other chores.